btncwn/SOC-DetectionEngineering-Threat-Hunting-DFIR-Lab/README.md

 The lab was developed using real telemetry collected from a Windows 7 environment and analyzed through Splunk Enterprise.

----

-## Key Achievement
+## Key Achievements

+✅ Built an end-to-end SOC lab covering Telemetry → Detection → Threat Hunting → Incident Response → Threat Intelligence → SOAR Automation

+✅ Deployed and integrated Splunk Enterprise, Sysmon, MISP, Nessus, Docker, and Windows endpoints within a single security monitoring environment

+✅ Created and validated Sigma detection rules using PySigma and Splunk

+✅ Mapped observed attacker behaviours to MITRE ATT&CK techniques and tactics

+✅ Performed Threat Intelligence investigations using MISP and IOC enrichment workflows

+✅ Conducted Incident Response investigations including persistence, lateral movement, command and control, and data exfiltration scenarios

+✅ Developed SOAR playbooks and security automation workflows using Python and threat intelligence enrichment processes

+✅ Produced 30+ technical project write-ups supported by 49+ screenshots, validation artefacts, and investigation evidence

+## Project Journey

-Designed and built a complete SOC Detection Engineering, Threat Hunting, Threat Intelligence, and DFIR lab from the ground up using Splunk Enterprise, Sysmon, Nessus Essentials, MISP, Sigma, and the BOTSv3 dataset.
+Designed and built a complete SOC Detection Engineering, Threat Hunting, Threat Intelligence, and Incident Response lab from the ground up using Splunk Enterprise, Sysmon, Nessus Essentials, MISP, Sigma, and the BOTSv3 dataset.

 During the project, multiple technical challenges were encountered and resolved.
 Initial attempts to forward Windows event logs from a Windows 11 UTM virtual machine to a Splunk Enterprise instance running on macOS were unsuccessful, requiring redesign of the lab architecture.
 To overcome compatibility and telemetry collection issues, the environment was rebuilt using a dedicated Windows 7 endpoint and a Kali Linux attacker system.